SemontiiMandal/SemontiiMandal.github.io/README.txt

-# Hi!
-I'm Sam
+Hi!
+I'm Sam!

-I'm a Second-Year Electrical & Computer Engineering (ECE) student at the **University of Toronto**.

-Welcome to my website!
-Explore my projects, skills, and work in embedded systems, AI, and hardware-software integration.
+I'm a second-year Electrical & Computer Engineering (ECE) student at the University of Toronto.
+Welcome to my corner of the web!
+Here, you can explore my projects, dive into my skills, and see my work in embedded systems, AI, and hardware-software integration.